Youth work more connected solidary impactful adventurous explorative

 Sign up to our newsletter

-growing together neighbours together
+growing as neighbours together

 Do you think your international youth projects could be more diverse?
 Or maybe more intercultural?
 Or inclusive?
 Or European?